 1966- the It’s a Small World exhibit, which had been created for the 1964 NY Worlds Fair, reopened at Disneyland, California.

-1983- “What a Feeling” the theme from the film Flashdance by Irene Cara reaches the top of the pop charts.
+1983- “What a Feeling” the theme from the film Flashdanceby Irene Cara and Giorgio Moroder reached the top of the pop charts.
 Everyone dancing with leggings and baggy sweaters.

 1998- Saturday Night Live comedian Phil Hartman was shot to death by his wife Brynne as he slept.
 She was a heavy drinker and pill user.
 At 6:00am as the LAPD were knocking Brynne turned the gun on herself.